jin-zhe/jin-zhe.github.io/_posts/2018-03-02-installing-pytorch-with-cuda-on-anaconda.md

 Let's create a virtual Anaconda environment called "pytorch":
 {% highlight bash %}
-conda create -n pytorch python=2.7 anaconda
+conda update mkl # Update mkl package in root env to prevent this error later on: https://github.com/pytorch/pytorch/issues/6068#issuecomment-377226963 conda create -n pytorch python=3.6
 {% endhighlight %}

 For our non-standard installation of cuDNN, we need to tell pytorch where to